noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 The struct contains a `storage_slot` which, similar to Ethereum, is used to figure out _where_ in storage the variable is located.
 Notice that while we don't have the exact same [state model](./../../../concepts/foundation/state_model.md) as EVM chains it will look similar from the contract developers point of view.

 Beyond the struct, the `PublicState` also contains `serialization_methods`, which is a struct with methods that instruct the `PublicState` how to serialize and deserialize the variable.

-#include_code TypeSerializationInterface /yarn-project/aztec-nr/aztec/src/types/type_serialization.nr rust
+You can find the details of `PublicState` in the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/aztec/src/state_vars/public_state.nr).

 :::info
 The British haven't surrendered fully to US spelling, so serialization is currently inconsistent.
 :::

 The Aztec.nr library provides serialization methods for various common types.
-As an example, the Field serialization methods are defined as follows:

-#include_code field_serialization /yarn-project/aztec-nr/aztec/src/types/type_serialization/field_serialization.nr rust

 :::info
 An example using a larger struct can be found in the [lending example](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/src/contracts/lending_contract)'s use of an [`Asset`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/src/contracts/lending_contract/src/asset.nr).